Health Professions Advising (HPA) Curriculum

 To maintain social distancing, the HPA Director and Team are working remotely.
 All HPA appointments are virtual appointments.

 Email: Before e-mailing, please read both sets of FAQs below carefully and your respective HP track on the left.
 If you still have a simple and quick question, e-mail it to the HPA Office Email.
-If it seems that your question(s) are better addressed in a meeting, we will ask you to schedule an appointment using the HPA scheduling appointment instructions of Sept 2020.
+If it seems that your question(s) are better addressed in a meeting, we will ask you to schedule an appointment using the HPA scheduling appointment instructions of Jan.
+2020 or Sept 2021.
 You can find these in the HPA General Information Google Classroom as an attachment in Topic 1, item 1.

 As of the end of Nov.
 2020, the State of Michigan Medical and Dental Schools have all made statements regarding Pass/Fail (NRC) for Fall 2020.
 You will find these statements on the Pre-Medicine and Pre-Dental links (on the left side).

 As of Nov.
 2020, some of the other HP graduate schools are making statements regarding Pass/Fail for Fall 2020.
 You will find these statements on the links (on the left).

 Here is the HPA's general advice: Since you have the option to take courses for grades, the HPA Director strongly recommends maintaining the grade option especially for science (biology, chemistry, physics [and all labs] and math classes) and pre-requisite HP courses.
 Your academic performance this semester is a testament of your resilience, adaptability and reliability during a challenging and unparalleled time.
 These characteristics are among the core competencies that all HP graduate schools seek in future health professionals.

 Please note: all HP Graduate schools have the right to ask to see your final grade even if you go the Pass/Fail route. ** Please know that a Pass at UM-Dearborn is a C- which is not acceptable to most HP graduate programs. **